Play

 Bird cherry origin

-The wild cherry (Prunus avium) is the wild ancestral form of all sweet cherries cultivated today.
-It is native to Europe, North Africa, and Western Asia and prefers mixed deciduous forests, forest edges, and warm, sunny locations.
-In Germany, it is a typical forest tree species and is also used selectively in forestry.
-The tree can reach a height of 15 to 25 meters and is particularly impressive in spring with its lush, white blossoms.
+The tree can reach a height of 15 to 25 meters and is particularly impressive in spring with its abundant display of white blossoms.
 Its fruits – small, red to black cherries – are edible and serve as an important food source for many bird species, insects, and small mammals.
-The wild cherry is considered an ecologically valuable tree because it supports a wide variety of animal species and contributes to biodiversity.
+The wild cherry is considered an ecologically valuable tree, as it supports a wide variety of animal species and contributes to biodiversity.

 Bird cherry care and location

-- Choose a sunny to partially shaded location.
+• Choose a sunny to partially shaded location.

-- Make sure there is enough space for the expansive crown.
+• Make sure there is enough space for the expansive crown.

-- The soil should be humus-rich, nutrient-rich and permeable.
+• The soil should be humus-rich, nutrient-rich and permeable.

-- Find here an mulch layer can help stabilize soil moisture.
+• A mulch layer can help stabilize soil moisture.

-- Especially in the first years after planting, consistent Care important to build a stable root system and a healthy crown.
+• Especially in the first years after planting, consistent Care important to build a stable root system and a healthy crown.

 Pruning bird cherry

-A regular Video editing is not absolutely necessary for the wild cherry, but can help to form a beautiful, even crown when young.
-Later care – for example, by removing dead or crossing branches – also promotes the tree's vitality.
 The best time for pruning is late summer (August/September).
-During this period, cuts heal faster and the risk of gum disease (a tree disease of stone fruit) is lower than in spring.
-If you use the wild cherry as a fruit tree, targeted thinning can improve the harvest.
-In natural gardens, however, it can also simply grow – its growth habit is naturally attractive.
+At this time, cuts heal faster and the risk of gummosis is lower than in spring.
+If you're using the wild cherry for fruiting, targeted thinning can improve the harvest.
+However, in natural gardens, it can simply be left to grow naturally – its growth habit is inherently attractive.

 Do you need to fertilize bird cherries?